IAG: Input-aware Backdoor Attack on VLM-based Visual Grounding: Experiments

-\textbf{Metrics.} We first introduce a basic metric in visual grounding tasks, Intersection over Union (IoU)~\cite{Rezatofighi2019GeneralizedIO}, here.
-IoU is calculated from the ratio of the intersection area to the union area of the predicted and true bounding box.
-Based on this, we define: ASR@0.5, attack successful rate of IoU (between predicted and attack-targeted bounding box) bigger than 0.5; BA@0.5, the rate of IoU (between predicted and true bounding box on clean inputs) bigger than 0.5 from backdoored model; CA@0.5, the rate of IoU bigger than 0.5 from clean model.
-Note that 0.5 is a commonly used threshold here.
+\textbf{Metrics.} We first introduce a basic metric in visual grounding tasks, Intersection over Union (IoU)~\cite{Rezatofighi2019GeneralizedIO} which is calculated from the ratio of the intersection area to the union area of the predicted and true bounding box.
+Based on this, we define: ASR@0.5, attack successful rate of IoU (between predicted and attacker-targeted bounding box) $>$0.5; BA@0.5, benign accuracy, the rate of IoU (between predicted and true bounding box on clean inputs) $>$ 0.5 from backdoored model; CA@0.5, clean model accuracy, the rate of IoU $>$ 0.5 from clean model.
+(0.5 is a commonly used threshold~\cite{youferret,deng2021transvg,chen2024expanding, xiao2024hivg}.)
+For ShowUI, we follow the original settings of GUI grounding models~\cite{lin2025showui, cheng2024seeclick, lee2025reguide, tang2025guiG2} and regard ``the central point of predicted bounding box falling in the ground truth bounding box'' as correct.
+Thus, we can define ASR, BA and CA for it.

-\textbf{Settings.} We conduct all our experiments on one single NVIDIA RTX6000 48G GPU.
-During training stage, we set total batch size to 128 and train the models on all datasets with LoRA~\cite{Hu2021LoRALA} for nearly 2000 max steps.
-Learning rate is set to 2e-5 and an AdamW optimizer is used.
-During inference stage, we keep the default optimal settings of each VLM.
-More details can be found in Appendix~\ref{appendix:data_and_args}.